k-rns/2020-05-22-WHOI-online/index.md

   <ul>
     <li>Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.</li>
     <li>They should have a few specific software packages installed (listed in the "Setup page" <a href="#setup">below</a>).</li>
+    <li>No Python experience is necessary, however some basic programming experience is required.</li>
    </ul>
 </p>